-'Regulation of PINK1 processing by mitochondria' - NSCI 396 Undergraduate Research Project Application Form
+'Investigating the role of parkin in a cell culture model of Parkinson's disease' - NSCI 396 Undergraduate Research Project Application Form

 INSTRUCTIONS - PROFESSORS: Please print and review this form.
 Complete or correct the sections, as applicable, from "Supervisor's Name" to "Ethics, safety, and training".
 Please sign and date near the bottom ("Supervisor's signature").

 INSTRUCTIONS - STUDENTS: You may receive this form by email, or you may download it after it has been posted here.
 Either way, print and review this form.
 Complete or correct the sections, from "Student's Name" to "Student's Level", and sign ("Student signature").
 Ask your supervisor to sign her/his section near the bottom.
 Take it to the department* corresponding to the course number in Section A; this may or may not be your own department. (* EXCEPTIONS: For NSCI 396 and COGS 396, please bring it to the Interdisciplinary Programs Adviser in Dawson Hall.)
 Do not register for a '396' course on Minerva until you receive departmental permission.
 Have a discussion with your supervisor about time/work expectations, keeping in mind that this is a 3-credit course (roughly, 10 hours per week for 12 weeks).
 Remember that a '396' course is an elective.

 INSTRUCTIONS - DEPARTMENTS: After the unit chair/director/designate approves (or not) this project, please notify student.
 If approved, please give student permission to register on Minerva, and send a copy of this form (with signatures) to the Office for Undergraduate Research in Science (either fax, or internal mail to Dawson Hall 408-A, or PDF scan + email).